With proper care and maintenance, the natural teeth that you have in your mouth, will last a lifetime.

 You may have a small mouth with no space between your teeth, whilst others may have a larger mouth with more gaps and space between each tooth.

 Each mouth and the way teeth position themselves varies.
-We all normally go through 2 sets of teeth, baby and adult and should have the full 32 teeth develop in the latter set.
+We all normally go through 2 sets of teeth, baby and adult and should have the full 32 teeth develop in the latter set (depending on whether or not you have all of your wisdom teeth).

-Some may erupt (break through the gum) at funny angles or only partially, whilst others will form correctly, but can be misaligned with other teeth.
+Some may erupt (break through the gum) twisted or only partially, whilst others will erupt correctly, but can be malaligned with other teeth.

-Removing a tooth can allow for space to be created and for the remaining teeth to sit more comfortably in the mouth.
+Removing a tooth can allow for space to be created for the remaining teeth in the mouth.

 Your individual circumstances will dictate how many teeth need to be removed and whether simply removing them is enough.

-It is quite common for teenagers and young adults to undergo a specialist treatment process that straightens misaligned teeth.
+It is quite common for teenagers and young adults to undergo a specialist treatment process that straightens malaligned teeth (orthodontics).

 Managed by an orthodontist, their speciality is to use dental appliances such as braces to move and position the teeth in such a way to give them a more normal formation which aids with your smile, bite, speech and even eating.